jplaroche2000/tess/README.md

 Done!

-Configure tunneling for:
+Configure tunneling on your laptop for:

-port 9092 for Kafka
+- port 9092 for Kafka
-port 9021 for Control Center
+- port 9021 for Control Center